 Situated just 15 minutes drive away from Knock airport by car, this small town in East Mayo has activities to suit all tastes and needs.
-Whether it is checking out some of the world class fishing along the river Moy or learning about the local history and culture in Hennigan’s heritage centre there are some excellent things to do in Swinford and its surrounding area.
+Whether it is checking out some of the world class fishing along the famous River Moy or learning about the local history and culture in Hennigan’s heritage Centre, there are some excellent things to do in Swinford and its surrounding area.

-Sitting on the mouth of the river Moy, Swinford earns international recognition from anglers throughout the world.
+Sitting on the River Moy, Swinford earns international recognition from anglers throughout the world.
 Swinford boasts some of the best salmon and trout angling in Europe and has developed easy access to all parts of the river to enable the angler to fish in comfort.
 The bridges at Cloonacannana, Cloongullane, and Ballylahan provide excellent vantage points on the river.

 Brabazon Woods on the Kilkelly Road are a 2 minute walk from Swinford town centre.
 A beautiful children’s playground is located at the base of this walk which starts with a pathway that leads you on a short uphill stroll through the trees.
 A glorious nature walk, you will take in the sights of the beautiful old trees, the flora and fauna.
 With a gentle stream flowing through, you can also observe the golfers on various holes along the way.